 Bridget Jones keeps a notebook to help her plan out the route to love and job success in this classic romantic comedy based on Jane Austen’s Pride and Prejudice.

 Below, you’ll find a list of Netflix Valentine’s Day movies that are as distinctive and diverse as love itself.

-This rom-com classic reunites Julia Roberts and Richard Gere for a lighthearted romp about a woman who compulsively runs away on the day of her (many) weddings and the journalist determined to make a fantastic story out of her circumstance.
+This rom-com classic reunites Julia Roberts and Richard Gere for a lighthearted romp about a woman who compulsively runs away on the day of her (many) weddings, and the journalist is determined to make a fantastic story out of her circumstance.

 Silver Linings Playbook